-Clean Energy Council, 1st Round Submission, p.2.
+&lt;sup>37 Clean Energy Council, 1st Round Submission, p.2.

-NGF, 1st Round Submission, p.3.
+&lt;sup>38 NGF, 1st Round Submission, p.3.

-&lt;sup>36 Pacific Hydro, 1st Round Submission, p.2.
+&lt;sup>39 Pacific Hydro, 1st Round Submission, p.2.

 Hydro Tasmania, 1st Round Submission, p.2.

 The NGF highlighted in its submission that it considered there may be some liability faced by providers of the information, if "design" data was utilised by others for the purposes of conducting power system studies.